-- Resource Type - The VMC feature which selects the security rule settings - Teamwork Stream, Finance Stream, Writeback Destination, Workflow, Integration, Teamwork Workspace, Finance Workspace, Lock Group, User Role (only available for Root Admin and Admin users) and Loop and Reduce Task.
+- Resource Type - The VMC feature which selects the security rule settings - Teamwork Stream, Finance Stream, Writeback Destination, Workflow, Integration, Teamwork Workspace, Finance Workspace, Lock Group, User Role (only available for Root Admin and Admin users), and Loop & Reduce Tasks.

 - Resource ID- A list of Resource Type instances where your security rule is applied.

 - Teamwork Stream/Finance Stream - select from a list of available streams.